 Over the next three years, agencies will fall into two categories:

-AI-native agencies won’t be defined by their tools, but by their culture — a culture where experimentation is encouraged, speed is embraced, and AI is embedded in every workflow.
+AI-native agencies will not be defined by their tools, but by their culture — one where experimentation is encouraged, speed is embraced, and AI is embedded in every workflow.

 AI-resistant agencies will claim to use AI but will do so defensively, cautiously, and inconsistently — resulting in lower output quality and higher costs.